 Reporting your assets

-Currently, information about personal assets located in Denmark are automatically reported to the Danish Tax Authority (Skat) by banks, pension funds, and other organisations.
+Currently, information about personal assets located in Denmark is automatically reported to the Danish Tax Authority (Skat) by banks, pension funds, and other organisations.
 All the taxpayer needs to do is to check that the information shown on the annual tax return is correct and then pay any tax due.
-If any personal assets are located outside Denmark, the taxpayer must report them under the foreign income section (Udenlandsk indkomst) of the tax return.
-For properties and pension savings, you must submit two forms: form 04.053 for property and 49.020 (Declaration L) for pension and life insurance.
+If personal assets are located outside Denmark, the taxpayer must report them under the foreign income section (Udenlandsk indkomst) of the tax return.
+For properties and pension savings, you must submit two forms: form 04.053 for property and 49.020 (Declaration L) for pensions and life insurance.
 There are, however, many legal terms that you may need the help of an accountant to understand and fill out the forms correctly.

 Tax on foreign assets

 Overseas properties will be valued according to one of three methods: recognised property values, valuation using the OECD index, and valuation using the Danish summer house index for properties in non-OECD countries.
-When you report your foreign properties, you will be taxed in Denmark, and a tax deduction will be given for any tax already paid in the foreign country.
+When you report your foreign properties, you will be taxed in Denmark, and a tax deduction will be given for taxes already paid in the foreign country.
 If you rent out your properties, then you must report your earnings and will also be taxed on such rental business income.

-Should your investment be in shares or crypto currencies, you will be taxed on the realisation principle.
+Should your investment be in shares or cryptocurrencies, you will be taxed on the realisation principle.
 It means you will be taxed only when you realise your investment, for example, when you sell your shares and realise your gain.
-Receipts from dividend pay-outs will, however, be taxed in the tax year in which the payment is made.
+Receipts from dividend payouts will, however, be taxed in the tax year in which the payment is made.
 It is most important to keep track of your asset holdings over the years and to keep all relevant documentation available for later reference, should there be any tax enquiries by the authorities.

 What if…